 These problems can be avoided if you spend a little time and effort at the beginning by thoroughly referencing incoming tenants in order to reduce the risk as much as possible.
 Obviously even when you thoroughly reference tenants, things do change and tenants can end up causing problems but the more time spent trying to reduce the risk, the more likely you will end up with a good tenant who will look after your property, pay their rent on time and stay for a good length of time.
 You want longevity with your tenants as that reduces void periods and costs of re-letting rooms and paying for damage meaning more money to you!

-How to Properly and Thoroughly Reference Potential Tenants
+How to Reference Potential Tenants properly and efficiently

 At Relocation PA we have a 5-stage referencing process.
 We will explore each state here to help you keep better tenants and thus reducing voids and costs to you.

 When someone first sends a message on Spareroom or phones you to inquire or to arrange a viewing you want to try and qualify them over the phone or online to establish whether showing them around for a viewing is worth your time as all too often you meet a tenant for a viewing and then when talking to them realise they its actually a couple wanting a room of they are on DSS and if that’s not the tenant you want (which is might well be in which case great and you won’t want professional tenants) then you are just wasting time.
 By qualifying them over the phone it gives you a much better understanding of if they will be right for the house of not and thus worth a viewing.
 This tip alone will cut out 50% of people responding to your adverts.